The Support You Need.

 What Damages Can You Get in a Motorcycle Accident Claim?

 Once you’re able to figure out who’s responsible, you can start thinking about actually filing your injury claim.
 The overall goal of the legal claims process is to recover “damages” from the person or party that’s responsible for causing your accident and injuries.
-This is just the legal term for your losses.
+“Damages” is just the legal term for your losses.

 Whether you decide to file an insurance claim out of court or a personal injury lawsuit inside the court system, a successful claim can help you recover things like: